Considering a rhinoplasty procedure?

 The ultimate objective of a rhinoplasty is to create a size, shape and profile which is in proportion to the rest of the individual’s facial features.

-Usually the incisions made to allow reshaping are hidden inside the nose; this is referred to as a 'closed rhinoplasty'.
-Sometimes a small, inconspicuous scar running on the base of the central column of the nose (the columella) may be needed; this is known as an 'open rhinoplasty'.
-In some cases, you may require a ‘septorhinoplasty’ which is the combination of a rhinoplasty and septoplasty.
+In some cases, patients may require a ‘septorhinoplasty’ which is the combination of a rhinoplasty and septoplasty.
 A septoplasty is surgery to correct a deviated septum.

 Time off work is an individual matter, and will vary from patient to patient.
 Things to consider would be how physically demanding your job is and the type of environment you work in.
-Often a protective splint is worn for about a week after nose surgery, especially if manipulation of the nasal bones was required during surgery.
-You will be quite bruised and swollen for up to 14 days, so you may wish to keep a low profile if you are concerned about people seeing you during your recovery.
+A protective splint is worn for a week after rhinoplasty, especially if manipulation of the nasal bones was required during surgery.
+You can expect to be very bruised and swollen for up to 14 days following surgery.

 You will be fully informed about the implications of having a rhinoplasty and any possible short or long-term complications during your consultation.

 Do you have any before and after photos?

 As everyone is different, it is important to understand that outcomes can vary post-operatively for each individual patient.
 We do not publish before and after photos of any facial plastic surgery on our website, nor do we distribute them prior to the consultations.
 Our surgeons will show you some images during the consultation which are relevant to your individual case.
 Sometimes it can be difficult to manage expectations if you’ve seen images where the end result is not compatible with your facial shape, features and proportions.
 It is also useful for the surgeon to talk you through the transformation and why they achieved the result they did.